Early Recordings (Quasi album)

 Early Recordings is a compilation album by the American indie band Quasi.
 It was released on March 29, 1996, on Key Op Records, and re-released on August 21, 2001, on Touch and Go Records.
 It includes songs previously released on the band's self-titled, self-released cassette, as well as previously unreleased recordings.
-Quasi produced and mixed the majority of the album themselves, with mastering done by Tony Lash.
+Quasi produced and mixed the album themselves, with mastering done by Tony Lash.

 Background and recording

 Before Quasi was formed, member Sam Coomes convinces a friend to buy him a home 8-track, as they were both in the band Donner Party at the time.
 Years later, when his friend had left music altogether, Quasi purchased the 8-track back from him, as well as multiple other pieces of equipment to use for recording at home.

 In an interview with Tape Op, Quasi stated that they had used a Sonic Maximizer when mixing the snares on Early Recordings, using its delay effect as a substitute for reverb.
 According to Coomes, "The drums were fucked on that record [Early Recordings], 'cause we recorded on the fly and didn't pay much attention to the sound.
 I used distortion boxes on the drums.
 I just did all kinds of fucked up things to make it sound interesting."